 The Integrating Pharmacists within Aboriginal Community Controlled Health Services to Improve Chronic Disease Management (IPAC) study is a collaborative partnership between James Cook University, the Pharmaceutical Society of Australia and the National Aboriginal Community Controlled Health Organisation (NACCHO).

-This project will explore if including a pharmacist as part of the team within Aboriginal community controlled health services (ACCHSs) leads to:
+This project has explored if including a pharmacist as part of the team within Aboriginal community controlled health services (ACCHSs) leads to:

 - improvements in the quality of the care received

 - if patients are more likely to take their medicines

 - if indicators of health are improving over time

 - improved relations with community pharmacies to overcome barriers that patients may face in accessing medicines

 - assisted in managing medications at transitions of care (such as discharge from hospital).